N-amer/Dragon-merch-Figma-design/README.md

 # Dragonball-merch-Figma-design
 My first design with figma to get used to it.
+(With code)

 ## Wanna see my design?
 1. Click on the link in file: Dragon-merch-Figma-design/Design/design-link.md